 - Targeted therapy

 - Clinical trials

 Not only is Moffitt a recognized leader in MDS treatment, but we are also committed to learning more about these conditions and how they can eventually be cured.
 With a dedicated research team working hand in hand with our expert oncologists, Moffitt is paving the way for better MDS treatment options and patient outcomes.
 For these efforts, we have been named a Comprehensive Cancer Center by the National Cancer Institute–the only such center based in Florida.
-Our Malignant Hematology Program leads the way in clinical trials and has led to the approvals of several innovative drugs for MDS treatment.
+Our Malignant Hematology Program has a robust clinical trials program and has contributed to the approvals of several innovative drugs for MDS treatment.

 Medically reviewed by David Sallman, MD, Malignant Hematology.